 Parque Nacional Lacustre de las Lagunas de Rocha y Garzón

 This Eastern Wetlands region comprises a remarkable complex of ecosystems and a vast complex of coastal wetlands, including various lagoons and parts of rivers.
 Altogether, these form a rich habitat for an assortment of wildlife, including myriad species that are categorized as near-threatened or endangered.

-The Bañados del Este Biosphere Reserve is the only area in the country where 'butia' palms exist in almost pure associations covering an area of almost 70,000 ha (173,000 acres).
-At present the palm is at risk of extinction, due to the ageing of the plants and the lack of renovation of the buds that are eaten by the cattle.
+The Bañados del Este Biosphere Reserve is the only area in the country where 'butia' palms exist in almost pure associations covering an area of nearly 70,000 ha (173,000 acres).
+Currently, the palm is at risk of extinction due to the aging of the plants and the lack of renovation of the buds eaten by the cattle.

-Dominant in the herbaceous community are Cyperaceae, Juncaceae, Gramineae, and also Monte psamófilo and extensive stands of conifers.
+Dominant in the herbaceous community are Cyperaceae, Juncaceae, Gramineae and Monte psamófilo as well as extensive stands of conifers.
 The indigenous fauna remains almost intact except that the marsh deer (Lastocerus Blastocerus dichotomus) is now locally extinct.